burntsouup/JavaScript/1 - Introduction.md

   4. the browser sends an `HTTP` (`GET`) request to the server, asking for an `HTML` file.
 The server responds by sending the `HTML` file back to the client

   5. the browser **parses** the `HTML` file, building the **DOM** node tree; a hierarchical representation of objects that comprise of the relationships and contents defining a website, that can be accessed and manipulated using the JS language.
-The browser will initiate requests every time the parser finds links to external resources, such as stylesheets (`CSS` files), scripts (JS files), or embedded image references
+The browser will initiate requests every time the parser finds links to external resources, such as stylesheets (`CSS` files), scripts (JS files), or embedded references

       :bulb: some requests are **blocking** (e.g. `script` files), meaning that parsing of the remaining `HTML` file is stopped until the received asset is handled